 How you structure your product marketing team is key to your marketing strategy.
 Small changes or modifications can make a big difference.

-According to Hubspot, only 64% of marketers invest time in search engine optimization, which is, frankly, the bare minimum.
+According to Hubspot, only 64% of marketers invest time in search engine optimization.
 However, with a dedicated SEO team, you’re ensuring that your target audience has easy access to your inbound messaging.

 - Increasing the visibility of your content on search engines

 - Improving the ranking of your content online